Silverstripe CMS: Software design

-This contrasts with CMS products which allow technical website development tasks to be performed within a GUI, and also contrasts with programming frameworks which offer no out-of-the-box content authoring application.
-The Silverstripe CMS approach allegedly removes complexity for content authors, and offers more flexibility to developers.
+This contrasts with CMS products which allow technical website development tasks to be performed within a GUI, and also with programming frameworks which offer no out-of-the-box content authoring application.
+The Silverstripe CMS approach claims to remove complexity for content authors, and offers more flexibility to developers.

-The core of Silverstripe CMS is named Silverstripe Framework (formerly referred to as "Sapphire").
-As with the rest of the platform, it is written in PHP (5.3), and takes advantage of its object-oriented design capabilities such as name-spacing.
-The Silverstripe Framework provides website developers a framework to build and extend websites based on modern programming techniques including the model-view-controller pattern and object-relational mapper.
+The core of Silverstripe CMS is known as Silverstripe Framework (formerly referred to as "Sapphire"), a PHP web application framework.
+As with the rest of the platform, it is also written in PHP and takes advantage of its object-oriented design capabilities such as namespacing.
+The framework provides website developers tools to build and extend silverstripe-based websites using modern programming techniques and patterns, such as the model-view-controller pattern and object-relational mapper.

 Silverstripe CMS generates markup using a custom template-language based on W3C HTML5 that offers simple placeholders and conditional logic.
-Silverstripe CMS is extensible through modules, widgets, themes and code customization.
+Silverstripe CMS is extensible through addons and code customization.